eric g johnson law

 November 17, 2021Eric G. Johnson

 Those with commercial driver’s licenses (CDL) usually face even harsher consequences for a DUI conviction than the average motorist.
-Not only do CDL drivers risk the typical fines and jail time that others face, they could potentially suffer the loss of their livelihood should their driver’s license be revoked.
+Not only do CDL drivers risk the typical fines and jail time that others face, they could also be subject to serious penalties such as suspension or disqualification of their CDL.
+They could potentially suffer the loss of their livelihood should their driver’s license be revoked.
+Criminal charges related to DUI can have a lasting impact on a commercial driver’s career, making it even more important to seek proper legal representation.
 This is one reason it’s crucial for Louisiana CDL drivers who face DUI charges to hire an experienced criminal defense attorney before considering any guilty pleas.

 The DUI attorneys with the John D. & Eric G. Johnson Law Firm can help CDL drivers who have been charged with drunk driving navigate the complicated legal system.
+As a commercial driver, you face unique challenges and higher standards that require specialized legal guidance.
 This could mean the difference between losing or saving your CDL and career.
+Strict enforcement of DUI laws for commercial drivers is also intended to protect public safety by ensuring only safe drivers remain on the road.

 • Understanding the Consequences of a DUI Charge